kerry407/job-portal/README.md

 # Authentication

 The API requires authentication to perform certain actions.
 To authenticate, you can use the built-in Django Rest Framework authentication system.
 You can create a new user by sending a POST request to the `api/auth/sign-up/` endpoint, and then authenticate using a POST request to the `api/auth/login/` endpoint.
 Once you are authenticated, you can include your token in the Authorization header of your requests to access protected endpoints.

+# Contributing

+Contributions to the API are welcome.
+To contribute, please fork the repository and submit a pull request with your changes.
+Please make sure to include tests for any new functionality.